-The Spokane Edible Tree Project has a network of about 100 registered tree owners, as well as various orchards that they work with throughout the community.
-Various methods are used to recruit and engage with tree owners during harvest season and throughout the year.
+Spokane Edible Tree Project has a tree registry with a network of about 150 residential tree owners.
+They also work with numerous orchards in Spokane County.
+Various methods are used to recruit and engage tree owners throughout the year.

 Communication and Engagement.
-Each May/June, a phone call and email are sent out to all registered tree owners to ensure that all tree owners are still interested in participating in SETP’s gleaning program.
-At this point, the tree owners are given updated contact information for the organization and are introduced to the HAH VISTA, who will be their primary contact for harvest season.
+Each May/June, SETP calls and emails registered tree owners to ask if they are still interested in participating in the gleaning program.
+At this point, the tree owners are given updated contact information for the organization and are introduced to the Harvest Against Hunger VISTA, who will be their primary contact for harvest season.
 The tree owners are asked to contact SETP about two weeks before they think their fruit will be ready to harvest.
-This allows SETP enough time to round up volunteers and advertise for the event.
-As is a challenge with volunteers, it can be difficult to keep tree owners engaged throughout the entire year.
-Therefore, in 2017, we plan to offer fruit tree care classes during off season and also send out a newsletter monthly with updates and educational information.
-In 2017, SETP plans to have a tree owner serve as a board member to help develop best practices for communicating and engaging with tree owners.
+This allows SETP enough time to find volunteers and promote gleans.

 As with volunteers, it can be difficult to keep tree owners engaged throughout the entire year.
 In 2017, SETP began offering fruit tree care classes during the off-season in order to address this challenge.
 A monthly newsletter is also sent with updates and educational information.